 1.1.
-As the UK’s lockdown restrictions ease, St George’s, University of London needs to consider how to adapt to the new requirements and ease back to working onsite.
+As the UK’s Covid restrictions ease, St George’s, University of London needs to consider how to adapt to new requirements and maintain onsite working.
 The health, safety and wellbeing of our staff and students is our primary priority and any return to onsite activities will be undertaken with this in mind.

 1.2.
 Prior to any workspaces being reopened, we will undertake and publish online a Covid-19 risk assessment to ensure it is as safe as possible to work there, in line with government requirements.
 It is recognised, though, that it is not possible to eliminate the risk of Covid-19 completely.